semantifyit/ds-specifications/DomainSpecifications/DS-V7/README.md

 * [Changelog](Changelog.md) - A detailed listing of all changes and additions of **DS-V7** in comparison to **DS-V5**.
 * [Developer Notes](DevNotes.md) - Guidelines for developers building software around Domain Specifications.
 * [Examples](Examples/README.md) - Example files for Domain Specifications and Verification Reports.

+## Patches

+* **[2021-07-07]**
+  * Removed chapter 3.3. about internal references from [Grammar/DomainSpecification/Class](./Grammar/DomainSpecification/Class.md).
+  * All changes and details regarding internal and external references, Super-DS, and the resolving of these relations (population) have been added to chapter 3.5. of [Grammar/DomainSpecification/DomainSpecification](./Grammar/DomainSpecification/DomainSpecification.md).
+  * Examples for the population process have been added to [Examples](Examples/README.md).